Child Abuse Linked to Faith or Belief

 Definition of 'Belief in Spirit Possession'

 The term 'belief in spirit possession' is the belief that an evil force has entered a child and is controlling him or her.
 Sometimes the term 'witch' is used and is the belief that a child is able to use an evil force to harm others.
 There is also a range of other language that is connected to such abuse.
 This includes black magic, kindoki, ndoki, the evil eye, djinns, voodoo, obeah, demons, and child sorcerers.
 In all these cases, genuine beliefs can be held by families, carers, religious leaders, congregations, and the children themselves that evil forces are at work.
 Families and children can be deeply worried by the evil that they believe is threatening them, and abuse often occurs when an attempt is made to 'exorcise', or 'deliver' the child.
 Exorcism is the attempt to expel evil spirits from a child.
-(See report: Safeguarding Children from Abuse Linked to a Belief in Spirit Possession (2007))
+(See report: Guidance - Child Abuse Linked to Faith or Belief: National Action Plan)

 The belief in 'possession' or 'witchcraft' is widespread.
 It is not confined to particular countries, cultures or specific religions, nor is it confined to new immigrant communities in this country.